 5) Creating a branch from a Tag:

-- As we know, one create a branch using a commit, the same as one can create a branch using a tag.
+- As we know, one creates a branch using a commit, the same as creating a branch using a tag.

 - Its use for pointing something in the project’s code history.

 - Here tags are working as an identifier.

 Here is the syntax for creating a branch using the tag as follows:

 git branch tag-branch v0.2.23

 Let’s consider we are working on some projects with an updated commit, and we are on the master branch.
 Suppose we want to do changes in our latest code as per requirements, so we will not directly change the master branch.